-In order to limit the results to the target region, the variant caller will discard any reads in the alignment bam file that do not overlap with the assay’s regions.
+We therefore use the targeted calling approach to limit the results to the assay’s target regions.
+In order to achieve this, the variant caller will discard any reads in the alignment BAM file that do not overlap with the assay’s regions.
 If at least one base of a read overlaps with one of the targeted regions, then the read is kept and included in the analysis.
 If there is no overlap with any of the targeted regions, the read is discarded and not taken into account when calling variants.

 The end result of this approach is a faster and more specific analysis.